AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 This node allows raw shader code to be injected.

 The top section allows you to add inputs and outputs.
-These values will be initilized before your code runs.
+These values will be initialized before your code runs.
 The next section is a multi line text box that allows you to enter your own code.
-Instead of using the variables you requested wrapp them in braces like `{{this}}`.
+Instead of using the variables you requested wrap them in braces like `{{this}}`.
 This will cause your variables to have their names mangled to match the values actually present in the shader.

 In the example above the value Bang is replaced with Clang.xyxy.